hemeac/kiwiTechTree/README.md

 ## B9 Procedural Wings Fork 1.0.0
 Creates custom node off of Aviation if installed.
 It is in the same tier, but the cost of the next tier.
 Supports CryoTanksMethalox.

+## Beamed Power Plugin 1.0.5
+Created a custom nodeS in addition to new node added by plugin and distributed parts between the two.
+If Near Future Exploration is installed, moved patched parts one tier later in the tech tree to reflect their added functionality. **If Kerbalism with FeatureReliability is installed, engines are given sufficient reliability to allow them to be used to their full potential.**

 ## BetterSRBs 1.2.4
 Moved the new parts to the SRB tech nodes.
 Deprecate a couple of parts unless other Jade of Maar mods detected; Undeprecate the Missing History SRB in this stage to offer a third tier of SRBs in the 1.875m category.
 Replace new SRB parts with Restock if available to maintain similar aesthetic.